“Neurodiversity” is a word that splinters the autism community.

-Many persons with high functioning autism resent the insinuation that an autism diagnosis is a problem that needs fixing.
-They are lucky individuals for whom a spectrum diagnosis bequeaths more gifts than losses; they self-identify as “neuro-diverse”, not handicapped.
+Many persons with high functioning autism diagnoses resent the idea that an autism diagnosis is a problem that needs fixing.
+They are lucky individuals for whom a spectrum diagnosis gives more gifts than losses; they self-identify as “neuro-diverse”, not handicapped.
 No one is claiming this is an easy go, but many persons with autism lead independent and fulfilling lives, and don’t want “fixing” or a cure.

-If you are a forty year old man with bowel impaction looking at losing your colon, secondary to undiagnosed, life long inflammatory bowel disease, but you don’t even know that because you’re institutionalized with an autism diagnosis, can’t speak, and no one told you, definitely not fine.
+If you are a forty year old man with bowel impaction looking at losing your colon, secondary to undiagnosed, life long inflammatory bowel disease, but you don’t even know that because you’re institutionalized with an autism diagnosis, can’t speak, and no one told you, well…definitely not fine.

 In any case, the question is not “do you have autism?”
 The question is “do you have untreated nutritional, gastrointestinal, autoimmune, or other medical pieces that need attention?”
 If you don’t look, the problem isn’t there.

 In my profession, there are simply people who need nutrition support.
 There are children with nutrition deficits that impede the brain’s ability to learn, organize, talk, understand, sleep, socialize, process their surroundings, manage overwhelming emotions, or calm down.
 When you support and replenish brains and bodies with the nutrients that are meant to be there, and when you take out the inflammation and the infection and the toxicity that is not supposed to be there, a person begin to experience and realize their potential, because their brains and bodies function better.
 Are they “cured” of autism?
 Who cares?
 I care that they are learning, growing, happy, and thriving, period.